rakibdevs/rakibdevs/README.md

 ### Hi there 👋
-I am [Rakib](https://rakibul.dev), currently working at MBM Group, developping a [Garments ERP](http://erp.aql-bd.com) using Laravel, Vue.js and MysQl.
+I am [Rakib](https://rakibul.dev), currently working at MBM Group, developping [ERP](http://erp.aql-bd.com) using Laravel, Vue.js and MysQl.

 In my free time, I like to develop open source projects.
 Some of them are -